Compliance

 Maintain Rigorous Governance Structures

 Governance Ensuring compliance Compliance We will make employees more aware that ensuring compliance at any time is our contribution to the company and society.
-Recognizing attitude of employees identifying issues and ensuring action plans to tackle the issues through periodic compliance attitude survey and direct communications.
+Recognizing attitude of employees identifying issues and ensuring action plans to address the issues through periodic compliance attitude survey and direct communications.
 Continuous direct communication with employees through face-to-face training programs whose contents shall be updated along with monitoring the measures according to risks, expectations from society and issues on site which will change with the time.

 Structures and Systems